davide-colombo/davide-colombo/README.md

 I wanted to learn how the World works and I think that in the last 4 years I covered an extensive knowledge about that.

-Don't get me wrong: I don't want to have the arrogance to say that I understand everything.
+**Don't get me wrong**: I don't want to have the arrogance to say that I understand everything.

-What I can say for certain is that I know more than the average person and I will not stop and never intended to.
+What I can say with a reasonable degree of certain is that I know more than the average person and I will not stop and never intended to.